rovaughn/platform-docs/platform/manual/cluster/pro-tier/create.rst

 Example
 ^^^^^^^
-Let's assume the infra code generated from the Pricing Calculator is ``ZXPBVF``, and assume we want alias of this cluster to be ``prod``.
+Let's assume the infra code generated from the Pricing Calculator is ``ZXPBVF``, and assume we want the alias of this cluster to be ``prod``.

-Then the flow to create a cluster and adding it to a project is one of the follows:
+Then the process to create a cluster and adding it to a project is one of the following two:

 .. code-block:: bash